npm/rfcs/accepted/0000-validate-signatures.md

 omitting `signatures` from the packument and tricking validation into thinking no signature verification is needed.

-We can verify the signature is present for packages fetched from registry.npmjs.org.
-We could enforce this check for mirrors if the tarball is hosted on registry.npmjs.org.
+Verify the signature is present for packages fetched from registry.npmjs.org.
+This could be enforced for mirrors if the tarball is hosted on registry.npmjs.org.

 The npm CLI could warn users if they are validating packages that don't have signatures in the packument, and the registry/mirror doesn't have keys available at: